Controlling your Language: a Directory of Metadata Vocabularies

 - Developing your own vocabulary - not recommended, but sometimes the best solution

-- Using "uncontrolled" vocabulary - i.e. keywords entered by your cataloguers or, more radically, your users
+- Using "uncontrolled" vocabulary - i.e. keywords entered by your cataloguers or your users

-Of course, you could also use a combination of these approaches.
+A combination of these approaches could also be used.
 It is quite reasonable to use multiple vocabularies, for example, a formal controlled vocabulary plus additional keywords the cataloguer thinks will assist in retrieval.